Brighty-John/post_it/README.md

 **Step 3**

+Switch to the folder containing requirements.txt file.
 Install the required packages using

     pip install -r requirements.txt